gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 25: July 01, Wednesday
+**Today's Progress**: Took another step in OOP, JS is not a class-based language, but can still use class keyword which is just syntactic sugar on top of the prototype-based model.

 ## Day 24: June 30, Tuesday
 **Today's Progress**: Started JS OOP, creating, accessing, adding, updating and deleting properties using dot and bracket notation.